-2.3.2 Performance Management Officers act in a challenging role to services in developing Divisional Plans, ensuring that SMART action plans and targets are developed and take account of the Key Policies and Actions priorities, Equalities and Risk Management.
+Performance Management Officers act in a challenging role to services in developing Divisional Plans, ensuring that SMART action plans and targets are developed and take account of the Key Policies and Actions priorities, Equalities and Risk Management.
+[Insert and/or link to examples of Divisional Plans with Key Policies and Actions incorporated and accompanying SMART Action Plans]

-2.3.3 The Council recognises that the same degree of rigour and robustness needs to be applied to the LSP framework.
-It is the aim of the Council to extend its performance management framework arrangements to monitor the new Sustainable Community Strategy and the agreed actions that flow from it.
+The Council recognises that the same degree of rigour and robustness needs to be applied to the LSP framework.
+It is the aim of the Council to extend its performance management framework arrangements to monitor the new Sustainable Community Strategy and the agreed actions which flow from it.

-2.3.4 Members keep track on the progress of the Key Policies and Actions through a quarterly performance monitoring report.
-They take difficult decisions when necessary to ensure priorities are delivered.
-For example, a priority is the extension of the Cherry Orchard Jubilee Country Park where, despite objections from the landowner, a Compulsory Purchase Order has been issued to realise the extension.
+Members keep track on the progress of the Key Policies and Actions through a quarterly performance monitoring report.
+[Insert link to example of latest report] They take difficult decisions when necessary to ensure priorities are delivered.
+For example, a priority is the extension of the Cherry Orchard Jubilee Park where, despite objections from the landowner, a Compulsory Purchase Order has been issued to realise the extension.
+[Insert link to case study]

-2.3.5 Additionally members receive regular reports on progress being made to implement decisions.
+Additionally members receive regular reports on progress being made to implement decisions.
 This is a constructive process that allows members to hold officers to account and reinforces the political decision making process.
+[Insert link to recent report]